Electrical safety inspections play a critical role in maintaining safe homes and businesses.

 Inspections ensure electrical systems in any building are up to code, safe, and prepared for that day’s energy needs without posing risks.
-So, giving priority to electrical safety inspections makes the hazards much less probable, keeps compliance with electrical safety codes, and ensures you make more informed decisions about the safety and efficiency of your home or business.
+So, giving priority to electrical safety inspections makes hazards much less probable, maintains compliance with electrical safety codes, and ensures you make more informed decisions about the safety and efficiency of your home or business.

 Why Electrical Safety Inspections Matter